MariaScott12/dsp/lessons/statistics/07-statistics.md

 plt.scatter( x= sorted_data[0], y= y) #used scatter plot instead of thinkplots Cdf function'

+### Q4.
+[Think Stats Chapter 5 Exercise 1](statistics/5-1-blue_men.md) (normal distribution of blue men)
+This is a classic example of hypothesis testing using the normal distribution.
+The effect size used here is the Z-statistic.

 CHapter 5 Ex 1 asks : How many people are between 5' 10" and 6'1"?
 Solution goes here: